 PGT-A – Preimplantation Genetic Testing for Aneuploidy

 Typical embryonic cells contain 46 chromosomes in 23 pairs – 23 chromosomes from each parent.
 If the egg or sperm has an extra or missing chromosome, then there is a high chance of miscarriage or failed implantation.
-This is the main cause of declining fertility with increasing maternal age.
+This is the main cause of declining fertility and increased chance of miscarriage with increasing maternal age.

 Common questions